alirezarpi/custom-login/README.md

 ##
 ### For your information
 * This script uses `dialog`, so it should be installed on your OS.
 You can read more about it in the [linux man page](https://linux.die.net/man/1/dialog).
-* Password is handeled just like linux shadow file ( hashed and encrypted ) so be sure that this is secure.
+* Password is handeled just like linux shadow file ( hashed , salted and encrypted ) so be sure that this is secure.
-* For now it doesn't work with gpg version above 1. ( *TODO*: It has agent problem <Help> you can encrypt with another encryption instead of gpg )

 ##
 ## Installing